sandeep-ramesha/data-analytics-portfolio/README.md

 # 📊 Data Analytics Portfolio

-Hi, I'm Sandeep Ramesha — an aspiring Data Analyst with a background in Construction Project Management and a strong interest in data-driven decision making.
+Hi, I'm Sandeep Ramesha — an aspiring Data Analyst with a background in Construction Project Management and a strong focus on data-driven decision making.

 ---